gael-ian/vagrant-bindfs/README.md

 Both long arguments and shorthand are supported.
 If you set both, shorthand will prevail.
-Long arguments can be written indifferently with underscore ('force_user') or dash ('force-user') and as strings (:'force-user') or symbols (:force_user).
+Long arguments can be written indifferently with underscore ('force_user') or dash ('force-user') and as strings ('force-user') or symbols (:force_user or :'force-user').

 Option arguments values can be anything that can be casted to a string _via_ `to_s`.
 The plugin will try to detect flag arguments values as true or false from common notations.

-vagrant-bindfs detects installed version of bindfs, translate option names when needed and ignore an option if it is not supported.
+vagrant-bindfs detects installed version of bindfs, translates option names when needed and ignores an option if it is not supported.
 As we may have missed something, it will warn you when a binding command fail.

-On Debian (this includes Ubuntu), SUSE, Fedora, CentOS (5-6), Gentoo and OS X guest systems, vagrant-bindfs will try to install bindfs automatically if it is not installed.
+On Debian (and Ubuntu), SUSE, Fedora, CentOS, Gentoo and OS X guest systems, vagrant-bindfs will try to install bindfs automatically if it is not installed.
 On other system, you'll get warned.

 OS X guests may need some specific options.
 See [bindfs README](https://github.com/mpartel/bindfs#os-x-note) for details.

 ## Configuration

-This plugin supports the following configuration options
+This plugin supports the following configuration options:

 ### `debug`